 In all honesty, the scarf hold is not a position known for submission options in BJJ.
 In both Judo and Catch wrestling, the situation is the opposite.
 Granted, there are much more options for the bottom person to do in BJJ, but submissions are still scarce.
 The chest chokes allow you to better control the position, prevent all counters and finish with ease.
 Plus, it makes your opponent cringe with discomfort and pain.

 From the scarf hold position, AKA Kesa Gatame, getting the chest choke requires less set up than any other submission option.
 It is actually surprisingly control based for a catch wrestling submission.

 To begin with, you need head control from the scarf hold.
 That means you being in side control with your hips facing the opponent’s head.
 From there you extend the bottom leg forward.
 The arm that goes around the opponent head is going to grab the thigh of that bottom leg, securing them in place.
 This is going to lift their head and near side shoulder up, breaking their posture and restricting movement.
 Proceed to bring the opponent’s near side arm over to the side, similar to an arm triangle position.

 In order to get the chest choke, use an S- grip to pull the arm you have around their head towards your chest as much as possible.
 This is an essential step in setting this submission up.
 Weight distribution is key for keeping the position, so remember to stay on your toes constantly, butt off the mats.
 The finish comes by leaning back while pulling on the head.
 The goal is to crunch up your opponent by forcing their head towards their chest.

-The reason this move works like a choke is that it disrupts breathing.
-UNlike any BJJ choke though it doesn’t achieve this directly.
+The reason this move works as a choke is that it disrupts breathing.
+Unlike any BJJ choke though it doesn’t achieve this directly.
 Instead, It places enormous pressure on the diaphragm, preventing your opponent from successfully breathing in after the breath out.
 Cold and brutal, right?